 The first step to making low-impact training a habit is to discard any prejudices that these workouts are less effective than higher-impact workouts.
 “A well-timed and much needed low-intensity workout is as important, if not more, to overall improvement in performance,” says Muhr.

-Don’t feel pressured by “Steve the pace-pushing marathoner”, who has one of those 26.2 stickers on his car, when you know your body needs a long vinyasa yoga class or an elliptical session.
-It’s not sawft — it’s smart.
-And, in the end, you’ll still be the one eating miles while Steve is bedridden with arthritis.
+Don’t feel pressured by “Steve the pace-pushing marathoner” who has one of those 26.2 stickers on his car when you know your body needs a long vinyasa yoga class or an elliptical session.
+It’s not soft— it’s smart.
+In the end, you’ll still be the one eating miles while Steve is bedridden with arthritis.

-Muhr, Langer, and a dozen fitness companies investing more research and development into low-impact machines suggest this type of cross-training is the most efficient tool to turning back the clock.
+Muhr, Langer, and a dozen fitness companies investing more research and development into low-impact machines suggest this type of cross-training is the most effective tool for slowing that tick.

 - Bartender Fight Club Is a Thing: The Knockout Fitness Program for Mixologists